aamna18/DoS_attack_defense_simulator/README.md

 A modular, virtualized environment for studying Denial-of-Service (DoS) attacks and evaluating defensive techniques.
 The project includes attack scripts, mitigation automation, real-time monitoring, and target services that simulate real-world behavior under load.

-This lab is designed for learning, experimentation, and demonstrating practical cybersecurity skills.

 ---